• Skip to primary navigation

 FacebookTweetPin

-I’ve been using the Pixel 3 for a few years, with the original Pixel before that.
+I’ve used the Pixel 3 for a few years, with the original Pixel before that.
 The releases in-between those weren’t enough to make me want to upgrade.
-But this years release feels a bit different.
-There’s a lot of hype around the phone along with several upgrades both external as well as internally.
-This isn’t going to be a super technical article, more so real life examples and samples of what the camera can handle.
+But this year’s release feels a bit different.
+There’s a lot of hype around the phone, along with several external and internal upgrades.
+This isn’t going to be a super technical article, more so real-life examples and samples of what the camera can handle.

 This also won’t be a review of the phone itself.
-I’ll mention a few things about the phone but the main intent of this article is to show whether or not the phone camera can stand up for itself and keep a picky landscape photographer happy enough to use the phone when they don’t have their actual cameras out with them.
+I’ll mention a few things about the phone.
+Still, the main intent of this article is to show whether or not the phone camera can stand up for itself and keep a picky landscape photographer happy enough to use the phone when they don’t have their actual cameras out with them.

-I’m really excited for it and can’t wait to share my findings with you.
+I’m really excited about it and can’t wait to share my findings with you.

 *Updated 11/14.
-I’ve now had the phone for 2 weeks and can now share my thoughts.
-I still plan on testing it’s Long Exposure & Action Pan modes as well as getting out to the mountains near me to test it’s starry night capabilities.
+I’ve had the phone for 2 weeks and can now share my thoughts.
+I still plan on testing its Long Exposure & Action Pan modes and getting out to the mountains near me to test its starry night capabilities.
 But for the most part, my mind is made up.

 "I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for me to earn fees by linking to Amazon.com and affiliated sites.
 Full disclosure here."